 - Butyrate Can Make a Difference in Your Health

 What is Butyrate?

 Butyrate is a short-chain fatty acid (SCFA) produced by your microbiome within the colon.
 It is made by the bacterial fermentation of resistant starch in your gut.
-Healthy levels of butyrate in the gut promote a balanced microbiome, boost healthy gut function, encourage a healthy inflammation response, and support genetic expression by protecting DNA.* SCFAs are fatty acids with fewer than six carbon atoms, and butyrate in particular has been studied extensively for its benefits on gastrointestinal, microbiome, digestive and cellular health.*
+Optimal levels of butyrate in the gut promote a balanced microbiome, boost gut health and function, encourage a healthy inflammation response, and support genetic expression by protecting DNA.*

 Your digestive tract, from your mouth through the stomach, small intestine, large intestine, and all the way to the rectum, is the only place we intake substances from outside the body.
 Because of this, it is the most susceptible part of the body to inflammation and disease (especially with all of the pollutants and toxins in our modern world).